 Kron Sigal Award for Excellence in Holocaust Education

-The Kron Award for Excellence in Holocaust Education is presented annually to a BC teacher who has demonstrated dedication to teaching students about the Holocaust and its important lessons for humankind.
+Each year, the VHEC presents the Meyer and Gita Kron and Ruth Kron Sigal Award for Excellence in Holocaust Education to a British Columbia teacher in any discipline who has demonstrated excellence and commitment to teaching students about the Holocaust and its important lessons for humankind.